cruizer/owncloud_migrate_to_docker/README.md

 ## This is what the script does on a high level

 01. You need to provide the absolute path to the root directory of your current Owncloud deployment.
 The script needs this in order to extract information from the configuration file `config.php`.
-02. The script creates a backup of your Owncloud database.
+02. The script checks if your current database backend for Owncloud is one of *MariaDB* or *MySQL*.
-03. The script downloads the example `docker-compose.yml` file from the official *owncloud-docker/server* project.
+03. The script checks if your Owncloud files data is found at `/mnt/data/files` or not.
+04. The script checks if your Docker Swarm is initialized.
+05. You need to pick one domain name for the Owncloud service from your current configuration.
+(The official image only supports one domain name.)
-04. You need to provide a port number, that should be used for the Owncloud service.
+06. You need to provide a port number, that should be used for the Owncloud service.
-05. The script updates the `docker-compose.yml` file with the information collected from the existing `config.php` file and your input:
+07. The script downloads the `docker-compose.yml` file from this project.
-  - The `docker-compose.yml` file's version, to make deployment to Docker Swarm possible.
-  - The Owncloud version (it will match the current version, you can upgrade later after the migration is done).
-  - The HTTP port.
-  - The FQDN used to access the Owncloud service.
+08. The script exports the environment variables used to fill in the placeholders in `docker-compose.yml`.
-  - The default admin credentials (these will be overridden later, when your current Owncloud database is restored).
-06. The script deploys the stack on Docker Swarm.
+09. The script deploys the stack on *Docker Swarm*.
-07. Once the Owncloud service has stabilized, the script turns on *maintenance mode*.
+10. Once the Owncloud service has stabilized, the script turns on *maintenance mode*.
-08. The script copies the database backup to the MariaDB container.
+11. The script copies the database backup to the MariaDB container.
-09. The script restores the database backup in the MariaDB container.
+12. The script restores the database backup in the MariaDB container.
-10. The script copies the Owncloud file data onto the Owncloud container volume.
+13. The script copies the Owncloud file data onto the Owncloud container volume.
-11. The script updates the config file secrets.
+14. The script updates the config file secrets.
-12. The script drops you into the Owncloud container shell, where you will complete the last 3 steps of the migration manually:
+15. The script drops you into the Owncloud container shell, where you will complete the last 3 steps of the migration manually:
     - Update the file data fingerprint.
     - Run the Owncloud upgrade tool.
     - Turn maintenance mode off.